Aqua 2024.1 Help

 Although Aqua’s search and replace workflow is slightly different from the one in VS Code, the principles are the same.
 Aqua lets you find and replace text strings within both specific files and entire projects.

-To get started, select Edit | Find from the main menu, then choose either Find to search only through the current file or Find in Files to search across the entire project.
-To replace a text string, select Replace or Replace in Files under the same submenu instead.
+To begin, navigate to Edit | Find in the main menu.
+Select Find to search within the current file or Find in Files to search the whole project.
+For text replacement, select Replace or Replace in Files from the same submenu.

 Customize Aqua: search and replace